 How to use the Displayr Cloud Drive

-For Enterprise users of Displayr, we offer a secure cloud drive for storing and sharing your files.
+Licensed users of Displayr can opt to enable a secure cloud drive for storing and sharing your files.
 This blog post will outline the various use cases for this feature.

 What can be saved to the Displayr Cloud Drive?